keel-fi/svm-alm-controller/README.md

 #### SplTokenExternal
 Enables the transferring of tokens from a Controller owned TokenAccount to an external wallet.
 The implementation only supports the transferring to a recipients Associated Token Account (ATA).
 The ATA will be created if the recipient does not have an initialized ATA.

+#### SplTokenSwap
+Enables the ability to LP using funds from the Controller's Reserves to an SPL Token Swap market.

 ### Future Integrations

 Future integrations are likely to include interfaces with DeFi protocols across Solana, for example: